 Unless we grasp what kind of person God is, we shall never fully develop strong confidence in him.
 With God, His care, concern and affection for us are not dependent upon His moods, our good behaviour, or our response to His overtures.
-Rather, it flows out to us in a clear, pure, powerful stream that has as its source and strength His own great heart of love.
+Instead, it flows out to us in a clear, pure, powerful stream of love.
 It is constant and unconditional.

 In order to convey this reliable aspect of God His Father’s character to us, Jesus told the moving story of a father and his two sons (Luke 15: 11-32).
-The father’s attitude toward both boys never altered, never changed.
-His patience and compassion and mercy and understanding are always extended to me.
-“Our Father” lies a whole dimension of intimate companionship between father and child, between God and me.
+The father’s attitude toward both boys never changed.
+His patience, compassion, mercy, and understanding are always extended to me.

 An excerpt from A Layman Looks at the Lord’s Prayer by W. Phillip Keller